 - Information obtained from the NWDAF;

-- Information from the CHF about spending limits control; and
+- Information from the CHF about spending limits control, e.g. Status of each relevant policy counter and optional pending policy counter statuses; and

 NOTE 5: In this release of the specification, policy decisions based on spending limits control apply to URSP only.